m0n0x41d/m0n0x41d.github.io/pages/about.md

 # **About Me**

-Greetings!
-I'm Ivan, a dedicated Backend Engineer well-versed in database administration and DevOps practices.
-My expertise includes hands-on experience in Kubernetes administration, GitLab CI/CD implementations, and crafting Helm charts for seamless deployments, among other skills.
+Greetings, I'm Ivan, a Backend Engineer and software developer proficient in database administration and DevOps practices.
+I thrive on solving complex challenges and understanding the inner workings of things.

-I find immense joy in coding and tackling intricate problems.
-My passion lies in solving complex challenges, where creativity meets technical proficiency.
+My goal is to attain and share enlightenment in computer science, software, and system designs.
+Join me in exploring the endless possibilities of software engineering! 🚀

-My ultimate goal is to gain and share enlightenment in the fundamental principles of computer science, software, and system designs.
-I am enthusiastic about contributing my skills and knowledge to the field, aiming to make a meaningful impact.
-Join me on this exciting journey as we explore the endless possibilities of software engineering together!
+Here you can find my CV, recap on working experience and learning tracker below.

 <div class="row justify-content-left align-items-left pt-2">
     <div class="col-md-10 text-left">